relentless425/hello-world/README.md

 # hello-world
-learning programming os so excting!!!
+learning programming is so excting!!!